-South Sierra DPS: Threats are numerous and severe for the South Sierra DPS and include altered hydrology (Factor A), agriculture (including airborne pesticide drift) (Factor A), illegal cannabis cultivation (Factor A), predation by nonnative species (Factor C), disease and parasites (Factor C), mining (Factor A), urbanization (including development and roads (Factor A), recreation (Factor E), severe wildfire (Factor A), drought (Factor E), extreme flooding (Factor E), the effects of climate change (e.g., increased temperatures, variability in precipitation events, increased drought frequency) (Factor E), and inadequacy of regulatory mechanisms (Factor D).
-After evaluating threats to the DPS and assessing the cumulative effect of the threats under the Act's section 4(a)(1) factors, we conclude that under current conditions, resiliency, redundancy and representation are substantially reduced due to existing range contractions and the DPS's extensive extirpations and patchy distribution within and between stream segments.
+Threats are numerous and severe for the South Sierra DPS and include altered hydrology (Factor A), agriculture (including airborne pesticide drift) (Factor A), illegal cannabis cultivation (Factor A), predation by nonnative species (Factor C), disease and parasites (Factor C), mining (Factor A), urbanization (including development and roads) (Factor A), recreation (Factor E), severe wildfire (Factor A), drought (Factor E), extreme flooding (Factor E), and the effects of climate change (e.g., increased temperatures, variability in precipitation events, increased drought frequency) (Factor E).
+Existing regulatory mechanisms are not sufficient to ameliorate the identified threats (Factor D).
+After evaluating threats to the DPS and assessing the cumulative effect of the threats under the Act's section 4(a)(1) factors, we conclude that under current conditions, resiliency, redundancy, and representation are substantially reduced due to existing range contractions and the DPS's extensive extirpations and patchy distribution within and between stream segments.
 Both structural and functional connectivity are also poor in the South Sierra DPS.
-While exact abundances are largely unknown, populations within the DPS are relatively small and isolated and are impacted by numerous threats that are of such extent and magnitude that they are making the South Sierra DPS currently more susceptible to loss from stochastic or catastrophic events.
+Populations within the DPS are relatively small and isolated, and are impacted by numerous threats that are of such great extent and magnitude that they are making the South Sierra DPS more susceptible to loss from stochastic or catastrophic events.
 The South Sierra DPS also has a high average risk of decline with no stream segments in lower risk categories under current conditions.
-As a result, we find that the magnitude and imminence of threats facing the South Sierra DPS of the foothill yellow-legged frog place the DPS in danger of extinction now, and therefore a threatened status is not appropriate.
-Thus, after assessing the best scientific and commercial information available, we determine that the South Sierra DPS of the foothill vellow-legged frog is in danger of extinction throughout all of its range.
+As a result, we find that the magnitude and imminence of threats facing the South Sierra DPS of the foothill vellow-legged frog place the DPS in danger of extinction now, and therefore a threatened status is not appropriate.
+Thus, after assessing the best scientific and commercial information available, we determine that the South Sierra DPS of the foothill yellow-legged frog is in danger of extinction throughout all of its range.